Last Updated on

 This saves time on messy kitchen spills and drops as well, since it vacuums and steams at the same time.
 Drop your pot of beans, or bowl of soup?
 No problem.

-The asking price of just under $300 is a bit steep…but good vacuums are hard to come by, and so are good steam mops.
+The asking price is a bit steep…but good vacuums are hard to come by, and so are good steam mops.
 The two together is more than worth the cost of admission.

 A lot better than our winner at certain jobs.

 The Crosswave is excellent at larger spaces, but does have the admitted drawback of being pretty big and lacking attachments other options or even vacuums may have.
 The Powerfresh more than makes up for that.